justin-vanee/sIDM/sIDM/README.md

 "sIDM_code.Rmd" is the main markdown file for data manipulation, conducting simulation study, and fitting American robin and brook trout integrated distribution models.

-Code for brook trout data manipulation, model fitting, and visualization are provided for review only.
+Code for brook trout data manipulation and visualization are provided for review only.
 Raw data is not provided because of data privacy.
-Summarized data files for fitting the described integrated distribution model can be provided upon request.
+Summarized data files for fitting the described integrated distribution model are in "Outputs"

 "algorithms" contains hard-coded MCMC algorithms with Pólya-gamma augmentation and stan files for facilitating model fitting with HMC.
 These algorithms and files are referenced in "sIDM_code.Rmd"